Brookside (TV series): 1990s

 Many long-standing characters departed in 1990.
-Harry Cross moved to St Helen's in May; the entire Collins family was written out by June, following the sudden death of actress Doreen Sloane; Billy and Sheila Corkhill departed in September for Basingstoke; and solicitor Jonathan Gordon-Davies (Steven Pinner), who had bought Number 9 from Heather Black in 1987, left for London in October.
+Harry Cross moved to St Helens in May; the entire Collins family was written out by June, following the sudden death of actress Doreen Sloane; Billy and Sheila Corkhill, having married in August, departed for Basingstoke in September; and solicitor Jonathan Gordon-Davies (Steven Pinner), who had bought Number 9 in 1987, left for London in October.
 The departures made way for an influx of new characters who arrived in rapid succession.
 Harry Cross's lodger Mick Johnson (Louis Emerick) took full residence of Number 6, and was joined by his wife Josie (Suzanne Packer) and their children, Leo (Leeon Sawyer/Steven Cole) and Gemma (Naomi Kamanga) in May; quantity surveyor Max Farnham (Steven Pinder) and his wife, public relations consultant Patricia (Gabrielle Glaister), bought Number 7 in July, moving in with their infant son Thomas (Kieran Warham) and live-in nanny Margaret Clemence (Nicola Stephenson); and working-class Ron (Vince Earl) and DD Dixon (Irene Marot) moved into Number 8 in October, accompanied by their three children Mike (Paul Byatt), Jacqui (Alexandra Fletcher) and Tony (Gerard Bostock/Mark Lennock) and "The Moby", their mobile shop.
 The dynamic between the Dixons and the Farnhams echoed that of the Grant and Collins families at the show's inception, and there remained a strong rivalry between them until Brooksides demise.
-The Rogers family remained at Number 5, siblings Rod and Tracy Corkhill remained at Number 10, and longtime resident Terry Sullivan (Brian Regan) stayed at Number 9 with his wife Sue (Annie Miles) and adoptive son Danny (Keiran Poole).
-Barry Grant, now without any family ties, descended further into Liverpool's criminal underworld.
+The Rogers family remained at Number 5, the Sullivans at Number 9 with son Danny (Kieran Poole), and siblings Rod and Tracy Corkhill continued living at Number 10 with new stepbrother Barry Grant.
+Barry, now without any of his biological family to ground him, descended further into Liverpool's criminal underworld.

 Even with the near-wholesale cast change, ratings were regularly topping 7 million and a third weekly episode was added from 1 July 1990.
 To accommodate this, Mersey Television bought a defunct technical college in nearby Childwall, planning to incorporate it into the programme as a row of shops called Brookside Parade, most of which would be owned by residents of Brookside Close.